Working with Docker Registries

 Promoting images via the Codefresh UI

-You have the capability to “promote” any image of your choosing and push it to an external Registry that you have integrated into Codefresh (such as Azure, Google, Bintray etc.)
+You have the capability to “promote” any image of your choosing and push it to an external registry you have integrated into Codefresh (such as Azure, Google, Bintray etc.).

 Promoting images in pipelines